AsahiLinux/docs/Developer-Quickstart-2.0.md

 * A machine of any architecture running a GNU/Linux distribution
   * Both GCC and Clang/LLVM AArch64 cross-toolchains are supported.

 If you are interested in low-level access to the SoC via its debug UART, you will also require a real, physical serial port solution.
-See [[Low-level UART]] for more information on this.
+See [[Low level serial debug]] for more information on this.
 This is not necessary for general kernel development or reverse engineering, but is nice for easy debugging of low-level hardware issues.

 ## Installing m1n1 on your Apple Silicon Mac